Code of Conduct

 That person will be excluded from Mismanagement discussions regarding the complaint, other than speaking on their own behalf.

-If complaints are substantiated, that member of mismanagement may be removed from their position.
+If complaints are substantiated, that member of Mismanagement may be removed from their position.

 If a complaint is lodged by a member of Mismanagement: